 (3) Subclause (2) does not limit regulations that may be made for the purposes of subclause (1).

+[Clause 71 inserted by No. 13 of 2005 s.
+32.]

 72. Codes of practice

 (1) The regulations may prescribe codes of practice for the purpose of providing practical guidance to licensees for pipeline operations and employers (other than licensees) of members of the workforce engaged in pipeline operations.